NextronSystems/valhallaAPI/README.md

 - We constantly improve old rules.
 They may have changed the next time you fetch the rule set.
 Therefore it is recommended to always fetch a full set and replace older rules with their newer versions.
 - The full rule set contains YARA rules with scores lower than 60, which are meant for threat hunting and anomaly detection use cases.

-# Web API
+# Python Module

-The web API allows you to retrieve the subscribed rules
+The web API allows you to retrieve the subscribed rules.
+The Python module

 ## Demo Access